defi-space/ds-agent-heartbeat/README.md

 ## Environment Variables

-Create a `.env` file in the root with the following keys:
+Copy the provided `.env.example` to `.env` and fill out the values:

 ```
 FIREBASE_API_KEY=your_api_key